 Adding a new test suite

-The new test suite appears in the projects view.
-Usually, it is also automatically opened in the test suite view.
+The new test suite appears in the project view.
+Usually, it also opens automatically in the test suite view.

 Newly added test suite